GabyGold67/FourBitLedDigitalTube/README.md

 Makes the display blink the contents it shows until a **`noBlink()`** method is invoked.
 The blinking is **symmetrical** if only one parameter is passed, **asymmetrical** if two different parameters are passed, meaning that the time the display shows the contents and the time the display is blank will be equal (symmetrical) or not (assymetrical), depending of those two parameters.
 The blinking starts at a passed rate when the method is invoked.
 The blinking rate can be changed by using the **`.setBlinkRate()`** method.
 The blink rate set will be kept after a **`.noBlink()`** or new **`.blink()`** without parameters call is done, until it is modified with a new **`.setBlinkRate()`** call, or it is restarted by a **`.blink()`** with parameters.
 Note that to restart the blinking with a **`.blink()`** the service must first be stopped, as the method makes no changes if the blinking service was already running.
 ### Parameters:
 **onRate**: unsigned long integer containing the time (in milliseconds) the display must stay on, the value must be in the range _minBlinkRate <= onRate <= _maxBlinkRate.
 Those values might be known by the use of the **`getMinBlinkRate()`** and the **`getMaxBlinkRate()`** methods.
-**offRate**: optional unsigned long integer containing the time (in milliseconds) the display must stay off, the value must be in the range _minBlinkRate <= onRate <= _maxBlinkRate.
+**offRate**: optional unsigned long integer containing the time (in milliseconds) the display must stay off, the value must be in the range _minBlinkRate <= offRate <= _maxBlinkRate.
 Those values might be known by the use of the **`getMinBlinkRate()`** and the **`getMaxBlinkRate()`** methods.
 If no offRate value is provided the method will assume it's a symmetric blink call an use a value of offRate equal to the value passed by onRate
 ### Return value:
 true: If the display was not already set to blink (so now the blinking was started).
-false: The display was already set to blink, and/or one or more of the parameters passed was out of range.
+false: The display was already set to blink, and/or one or more of the parameters passed were out of range.
 ### Use example:
 **`myLedDisp.blink(400);`** //Returns true and sets the blinking rate to 400 millisecs on, 400 millisecs off (symmetrical blink).
 **`myLedDisp.blink(800, 200);`** //Returns true and sets the blinking rate to 800 millisecs on, 200 millisecs off (assymetrical blink)